-FRESH® is an acronym for Fabrics Re-defining Environmental Standards for

-    Hospitality.
-FRESH® fabrics are 100% recycled content - no blends.
-Because of

-    their unique construction, FRESH® fabrics are recyclable.
-We have established a

-    reclamation service, that will transport FRESH® fabrics to a recycling facility,

-    at the end of their lifecycle.
+FRESH® is an acronym for Fabrics Re-defining Environmental Standards for Hospitality.
+Having a FRESH® designation means that a fabric has recycled content.
+Because of their unique construction, FRESH® fabrics are also often recyclable.
+We have established a reclamation service, that will transport eligible FRESH® fabrics to a recycling facility at the end of their lifecycle.

-    Valley Forge will pick up FRESH® fabrics from the property loading dock and

-    deliver them to one of our fabric recyclers.
-We will select the fabric recycler

-    closest to the property.
+Valley Forge will pick up FRESH® fabrics from the property loading dock and deliver them to one of our fabric recyclers.
+We will select the fabric recycler closest to the property.

 All FRESH® products can be identified by labels with the recycled symbol, and an "F" to clearly identify them as recyclable products, with an established reclamation program.
 The "F" inside the symbol stands for FRESH®.

 What are Proposition 65 warnings?

 You may have seen the following warning on products or items you have purchased; WARNING: This product contains chemicals known to the State of California to cause cancer and/or to cause birth defects or other reproductive harm.
 This warning is a result of California's Proposition 65.
 To be clear, Proposition 65 does not ban the sale of any products containing these chemicals; it only requires the warnings.

 Over 800 chemicals have been listed under California law.
 Prop 65 standards are among the most stringent standards in place anywhere and are often far more stringent than federal standards.
 You can find the list on the Proposition 65 website.

 Should I be concerned?